 And since there are only minimal changes to make between each upgrade or change to the backend system, it costs significantly less than other types of architecture such as monolithic eCommerce architecture where changes require extensive modifications to both front-end and back-end systems.

 SaaS is a type of cloud services that offers software and applications over the internet with continuous integration.
-The benefits of SaaS are that it’s easy to get started, it is the least costly option (great option for startups), and it makes it easier to scale your business, similar to Magento vs Shopify.
+The benefits of SaaS are that it’s easy to get started, it is the least costly option (great option for startups), and it makes it easier to scale your business.

 You can outsource some or all of your transactions to a third-party provider.
 This way, you don’t have to worry about servers or scaling up for a sudden spike in traffic.